 My property has changed.
 Do I need to inform Cadastre?

 - Yes.
 If you are a property owner (or the agent or guardian of the owner) or any life tenant, you are legally obliged to inform Cadastre of any changes affecting the size, usage or ownership of that property.

 Is there a deadline date for informing Cadastre of changes to property?

 - Yes.
 Any changes you make to your property in a calendar year must be notified in writing, or electronically, to Cadastre by 31st December of that year.
 These changes will appear on your TRP invoice for the following year.

 Can I pay TRP by Direct Debit?

-- Yes you can.
-Direct Debit instalments are taken quarterly in March, June, September and December.
+- Yes, you can.
+Direct Debits are collected as 10 monthly instalments starting in March and finishing in December.
 To arrange a Direct Debit please contact us